llvm/llvm-project/llvm/docs/LangRef.rst

     ``argmem: write``.

 ``initialized((Lo1,Hi1),...)``
-    This attribute is a list of const ranges in ascending order with no overlapping or continuous.
-It indicates that the function initializes the memory through the pointer argument, [%p+LoN, %p+HiN): there are no reads, and no special accesses (such as volatile access or untrackable capture) before the initialization in the function.
-LoN/HiN are 64-bit ints;
+    This attribute indicates that the function initializes the ranges of the pointer parameter's memory, [%p+LoN, %p+HiN): there are no reads, and no special accesses (such as volatile access or untrackable capture) before the initialization write in the function.
-    negative values are allowed in case a pointer to partway through the allocation is passed to.

     This attribute implies that the function initializes and does not read before initialization through this pointer argument, even though it may read the memory before initialization that the pointer points to, such as through other arguments.

-    The ``writable`` or ``dereferenceable`` attribute does not imply ``initialized`` attribute, and ``initialized`` does not imply ``writeonly`` since cases that read from the pointer after write, can be ``initialized`` but not ``writeonly``.

-    Note that this attribute does not apply to the unwind edge: the memory may not actually be written to when unwinding happens.
+    Note that this attribute does not apply to the unwind edge: the initializing function does not read the pointer before writing to it regardless of unwinding or not, but the memory may not actually be written to when unwinding happens.

+    The ``writable`` or ``dereferenceable`` attribute does not imply the ``initialized`` attribute, and ``initialized`` does not imply ``writeonly`` since ``initialized`` allows reading from the pointer after writing.

+    This attribute is a list of const ranges in ascending order with no overlapping or adjoining list elements.
+LoN/HiN are 64-bit ints, and negative values are allowed in case the argument points partway into an allocation.

 ``dead_on_unwind``
     At a high level, this attribute indicates that the pointer argument is dead